 Prerequisites to Graduate Work

 Admission to the M.A. program requires a baccalaureate degree from an accredited college or university with a minimum 3.0 accumulative GPA.

-Applicants seeking admission to the M.A. program in Popular Culture should follow the instructions outlined in the Graduate Admission section of this catalog.
+Applicants seeking admission to the M.A. program in Popular Culture should follow the instructions outlined in the Graduate Admission webpage.
 All application materials should be sent to the Graduate Admissions Office.